 The hard part about weight loss isn’t losing weight (though that’s hard enough).
-The hard part is keeping that weight off for a few months to a few years, not to mention the rest of your life.
+The hardest part about weight loss is keeping if off.
+Whether that’s for a few months to a few years or (hopefully) the rest of your life.

 Just looking at charts like this make my stomach churn:

 But for folks who don’t need such a drastic change in their lives, the results can be pretty disheartening.
 I mean, most people gain their weight back.
 It’s an empirical fact, backed up by pretty much every study I’ve ever read.